-9. Install the replacement heatsink, and reassemble and test the computer.
+10. Install the replacement heatsink and new thermal pads, and reassemble and test the computer.

 - Soft cloth

 - #0 Phillips screwdriver

-- · Black stick (or other nonconductive nylon or plastic tool)
+- Black stick (or other nonconductive nylon or plastic tool)

 Note: To organize the screws you remove from the computer, use a tray with divided compartments (such as a plastic ice cube tray).